-One respondent likened innovation in the workplace "turning ideas to into opportunities."
-This response captures the essence of how most Australians regard the relationship between creativity and innovation.
+One respondent likened innovation in the workplace to "turning ideas into opportunities."
+This response captures the essence of how most Australian managers regard the relationship between creativity and innovation.
 Creativity is idea generation, Innovation is implementation.

 Creativity can be an end in itself, but innovation requires taking creativity to the next step to achieve results which will propel the organization forward.
-This distinction helps explain some of the paradoxes we saw when the workforce tried to define creative leadership vs. creativity.
+This distinction helps explain some of the paradoxes we saw when managers tried to define creative leadership vs. creativity.